The Good, the Bad and the Ugly: Music

-The score complements the film's American Civil War setting, containing the ballad, "The Story of a Soldier", which is sung by prisoners as Tuco is being tortured by Angel Eyes.
-The film's climax, a three-way Mexican standoff, begins with the melody of "The Ecstasy of Gold" and is followed by "The Trio" (which contains a musical allusion to Morricone's previous work on For a Few Dollars More).
+The score also reinforces the film's Civil War setting.
+The only vocal song, "The Story of a Soldier", with lyrics by Tommie Connor, is performed diegetically by prisoners of war during Tuco's torture sequence.
+The film's climactic three-way stand-off is structured musically, beginning with "The Ecstasy of Gold" and culminating in "The Trio", which incorporates thematic material recalling Morricone's work on For a Few Dollars More (1965).

-The main theme, also titled "The Good, the Bad and the Ugly", was a hit in 1968 with the soundtrack album on the charts for more than a year, reaching No. 4 on the Billboard pop album chart and No. 10 on the black album chart.
-The main theme was also a hit for Hugo Montenegro, whose rendition was a No. 2 Billboard pop single in 1968.
+The soundtrack was a commercial success.
+Released in 1968, it remained on the Billboard album charts for more than a year, reaching No. 4 on the pop chart and No. 10 on the Black Albums chart.
+A cover version of the main theme by Hugo Montenegro reached No. 2 on the Billboard Hot 100.